haskell/hackage-security/README.md

    `.cabal` file revisions we can just omit the corresponding entry from the top-level delegations file.

+6. There are two kinds of rule overlaps in these delegation rules:
+   `<repo>/package/Bar-1.0.tar.gz` will match against the rule for unsigned packages (`<repo>/package/$PKG-$VERSION.tar.gz`) and against the rule for signed packages (`<repo>/package/Bar-$VERSION.tar.gz`).
+It is important here that the signed rule take precedence, because author signed packages _must_ be author signed.
+The priority scheme can be simple: more specific rules should take precedence (the TUF specification leaves the priority scheme used open).

+   The second kind of overlap occurs between the rule for the `.cabal` file in the the top-level `targets.json` and the corresponding rule in `authors.json`; in this case both rules match against precisely the same path (`<index>/Bar/$VERSION/Bar.cabal`), and indeed in this case there is no priority: as long as either rule matches (that is, the file is either signed by a package author or by a Hackage trustee) we're okay.

 ##### Transition packages from `unsigned` to `signed`

 When a package that previously did not opt-in to author signing now wants